 What we do with our time or what we spend our time on is often a reflection of who we are.
 We can spend our time making a difference in other people’s lives or we can spend time complaining about things that really don’t affect us but make us feel like we we’re protecting something.
 Ask yourself, is it really worth it?
 Time is precious so we should spend it wisely on things that bring joy to others and to ourselves – one should not come at the expense of the other.
 Take a look in your life at the things consuming the most amount of your time and make sure that you’re spending that time correctly because you never know when the time will be gone.

 “He has made everything beautiful in its time.
 He has also set eternity in the hearts of men; yet they cannot fathom what God has done from the beginning to end.”
 Ecclesiastes 3:11

 People are often afraid of the things that they’ve done and become so discouraged that they give up pleasing God.
-He doesn’t use a system to document our “job performance”.
-If He did, none of us would pass an annual review.
-God has a record of everything that we’ve done from our beginning.
-It must be a pretty scary list if you think about it.
-Fortunately, God also has us “documented” as His children and as such, He sent us a Savior to wipe clean our sins.
+He doesn’t keep a record of our time spent; there is no time clock in use.
+If God did keep a record of everything that we’ve done from our beginning, it would be a pretty scary list if you think about it.
+Fortunately, we are God’s children and as such, He sent us a Savior to wipe clean our sins.
 Faith in Jesus Christ, combined with God’s grace, cleanses us from all sin.
 We cannot fathom the extent of God’s love for us as He forgives ALL of our sins – from the beginning to the end.
-We are free from all of them.
 God works in His time.
 We can’t understand that so why do we think we can understand the depth of God’s love?
 So, spend a little more time with God so He knows how much you appreciate Him.